antonio-leitao/agripa.nvim/README.md

 -   `model`: The AI model to use (e.g., "gemini").
 -   `system_prompt`: The system prompt file to use.
 -   `prompt_template`: The prompt template file to use.
+-   `use_separate_buffer`: Output the AI response in a separate buffer

 ## Dependencies